UP Catalyst

 Debt Financing in 2020

-Nilar International AB is a Swedish company specializing in the development and manufacture of advanced nickel metal hydride (NiMH) battery modules and energy storage systems.
-Founded in 2000 and headquartered in Täby, Sweden, with additional facilities in Gävle and Denver, Nilar focuses on providing solutions for various applications, including traction, industrial use, heavy-duty hybrid vehicles, and smart grid systems.
-Their innovative battery technology is designed to address the growing demands of energy providers, telecom companies, and commercial property owners, particularly in the context of renewable energy integration and grid stabilization.
-Nilar's products are characterized by their environmental safety and competitive lifecycle costs, positioning the company as a key player in the transition from fossil fuels to renewable energy sources in both North America and Europe.
+Nilar International AB is a Swedish company specializing in the development and manufacture of advanced nickel-metal hydride (NiMH) battery modules and electrical energy storage systems.
+Founded in 2000 and headquartered in Täby, Sweden, with additional facilities in Gävle and Denver, Nilar produces high-power and energy solutions tailored for applications such as heavy-duty hybrid vehicles, smart grid systems, and commercial energy storage.
+Its innovative battery technology, characterized by a water-based electrolyte, emphasizes environmental safety and cost-effectiveness over the product lifecycle.
+Nilar's energy storage systems play a crucial role in enhancing the efficiency of renewable energy sources like solar and wind, addressing challenges related to energy production and demand fluctuations, and contributing to the transition from fossil fuels to cleaner energy solutions.
+The company operates primarily in North America and Europe, serving energy providers, telecom firms, and commercial property owners.

 Debt Financing in 2019